• Skip to primary navigation

 Raspberry frangipane tart

-A raspberry frangipane tart made with a sweet shortcrust pastry shell, which is filled with frangipane and fresh raspberries.
-Delicious served either hot or cold.
+Raspberry frangipane tart is a sweet tart made with a sweet shortcrust pastry shell which is filled with almond frangipane and fresh raspberries.
+It is delicious served either hot or cold.

 5 from 1 vote